Particular/docs.particular.net/samples/manual-unsubscribe/sample.md

 ## SubscriptionManager

-`SubscriptionManager` is a sample endpoint instance that can be used by operations personnel to send unsubscribe requests to publishers whenever a subscriber is decommissioned:
+`SubscriptionManager` is a sample endpoint instance that can be used by operations or DevOps personnel to send unsubscribe requests to publishers whenever a subscriber is decommissioned:

 snippet: SubscriptionManager-config